Why Private Investigators use Drones in the UK

 1. During surveillance cases

-When used during surveillance cases, drones can help to survey an area, and to explore areas which would not otherwise be accessible to an investigator on the ground due to perimeter fencing or difficult terrain, for example.
+When used during surveillance cases, drones can help to survey an area, and to explore locations which would otherwise be inaccessible due to perimeter fencing or difficult terrain.

 2. Search and rescue operations